 Popular coupon websites such as Coupons.com and RetailMeNot often run Elysium Health discount codes from 10% to 33% off.

-Elysium Health collects information from customers who visit their website, including name, address, telephone number, email address, date of birth, purchase, and ordering history.
+Elysium Health collects information from customers who visit its website, including name, address, telephone number, email address, date of birth, purchase, and ordering history.

-Customers who order the Index biological age test also provide their saliva samples, genetic information, and health data.
-Genetic information is information collected through the processing of the saliva sample for genetic or epigenetic information, including customer results.
-Health data includes information voluntarily provided by the customer on surveys including health history and ancestry.
+Customers who order the Index biological age test also provide saliva samples, genetic information, and health data.
+Genetic information is data collected through the processing of the saliva sample for genetic or epigenetic information, including customer results.
+Health data includes information voluntarily provided by the customer on surveys, including health history and ancestry.

 Elysium Health uses information collected to provide goods and services and for marketing purposes.
-Customers may opt-in to allow the company to use their genetic information for research into new products.
+Customers may opt-in to allow the company to use their genetic information to research new products.
 Elysium Health will not use genetic information for purposes of marketing or advertising.
-Any shared genetic information is de-identified.
+The company de-identifies any genetic information it shares.

-It will not use a customer’s personal information will not be used for research without the customer’s consent.
-Customers may provide their consent for their de-identified personal information through a Research Consent Form.
+It will not use a customer’s personal information for research without consent.
+Customers can grant permission for their de-identified personal information by completing a Research Consent Form.

-Data for the Index biological age test is protected with industry-standard encryption.
+Additionally, it protects data for the Index biological age test with industry-standard encryption.
 Saliva samples sent through the Index test are stored for three months before being destroyed.
-The sample will be kept longer if the customer opted in to use their sample for research.
+It will keep the sample longer if the customer opted in to use it for research.

 Other Elysium Health Reviews